maiziezhoulab/VolcanoSV/README.md

 ### WGS mode VolcanoSV Assembly (VolcanoSV-asm)

-The VolcanoSV assembly is designed to run by chromosomes.
-If you have a distributed computing system that allows you to submit multiple jobs, we recommend that you submit one job per chromosome and let them run simultaneously.
+The VolcanoSV assembly is designed to operate on a per-chromosome basis.
+If you have access to a distributed computing system that supports multiple job submissions, we recommend submitting one job per chromosome and running them concurrently.
 You can follow the template below to construct your job script:
 ```
 python3 ${path_to_volcanosv}/bin/VolcanoSV-asm/volcanosv-asm.py \
 -bam <wgs_bam> \